mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Strongly Support

 **18. What are your biggest concerns about "Comprehensive Weight Classes"?
 (Check all that apply)**
-- [ ] Eliminates "Overall" Champion: The prestige of being the single best pilot is lost.
+- [ ] Loses "Overall" Winner: Destroys the prestige and simplicity of having one overall champion.
 - [ ] Fragments Competition: Could lead to small, uncompetitive fields in some classes.
-- [ ] Logistical Issues: Very difficult to manage for Cat 1 / World Championship team selection and scoring.
 - [ ] Devalues Titles: Having many champions reduces the value of each title.
+- [ ] Logistics: Too complicated to manage (e.g., separate starts, scoring, prizes).
+- [ ] Team Scoring: Complicates FAI-1 team selection and scoring.
+- [ ] Ranking Fragmentation: Requires separate WPRS rankings per weight class, complicating comparability and disrupting points continuity when pilots move between classes.
+- [ ] Enforcement: Requires strict weigh-ins, which are hard to manage and can be cheated (e.g., water loading).
 - [ ] Other: __________

 **19. What do you see as the biggest benefits of "Comprehensive Weight Classes"?
 (Check all that apply)**
-- [ ] Most Effective Ballast Solution: Gives all pilots a class they can fly in with little to no ballast.
+- [ ] Reduces Excessive Ballast: Gives all pilots a class they can fly in with little to no ballast.
 - [ ] Maximizes Fairness: Pilots only compete against others with a similar all-up weight.
 - [ ] Promotes Innovation: Creates a market for high-performance wings in all sizes.
+- [ ] Proven Concept: Works well in many other sports (e.g., boxing, sailing).
 - [ ] Other: __________

 ---